-Locations for detectors will vary based on the intended application, they should be located near identified sources of a potential gas leaks/ pockets where hazardous gas could quickly accumulate and areas of identified consequential risk.
+Locations for detectors will vary based on the intended application, they should be located near identified sources of a potential gas leaks / pockets where hazardous gas could quickly accumulate and areas of identified consequential risk.

-- a) (6ft) from sources of combustion i.e. boilers/heaters and gas fired cooking appliances etc. - b) (4ft) from draft zones and ventilation areas i.e. windows, doorways and A/C units etc. - c) (5ft) from ground level.
+- A. 6ft from sources of combustion e.g. boiler s/ heaters / gas fired appliances etc. - B. 4ft from draft zones and ventilation areas e.g. windows, doorways and A/C units etc. - C. 5ft from ground level.

 Recommended heights may vary based on air flow and temperature conditions in addition to the proposed application and location.
-The device should be mounted near the boiler or gas fired appliance/s such as domestic & commercial boiler rooms and basements.
+The device should be mounted near the boiler or gas fired appliances such as domestic & commercial boiler rooms and basements.